jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 > If we run the application at this point, the "Get People using Task" link will work the same as the "Get People using Await" link.
 It will take at least 9 seconds to complete.

-The next steps will be to modify the contents of the "try" block.
+The next steps are to modify the contents of the "try" block.

 3. Remove the "await" keyword from the call to "GetPersonAsync" method.